medibloc/panacea-core/.gitbook/0-about-panacea/1-data-exchange-protocol/1-DEP-problems-it-solves.md

 ## Data validation

 As data consumers, it is crucial to validate that the data they receive is correct.
-The data must be truthful, uncorrupted, and conform to the requirements the consumer propose.
+The data must be truthful, untampered, and conform to the requirements the consumer specified.

 DEP provides a way to verify data by utilizing oracle running in an enclave environment, did-based verifiable presentation.